Chart Color Schemes

 Mount Helena is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mount Helena's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 94.8% houses and 5.1% other dwellings.
-Home ownership in Mount Helena was at 34.5%, with mortgaged dwellings at 55.0% and rented ones at 10.5%.
+Mount Helena's dwellings, as per the latest Census, consisted of 99.4% houses and 0.6% other types such as semi-detached homes, apartments, and others.
+This is compared to Perth metro's 94.8% houses and 5.1% other dwellings.
+Home ownership in Mount Helena stood at 34.5%, with mortgaged dwellings at 55.0% and rented ones at 10.5%.
 The median monthly mortgage repayment was $2,048, higher than Perth metro's $1,950.
 The median weekly rent was $380, compared to Perth metro's $330.
-Nationally, Mount Helena's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Nationally, Mount Helena's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing